ReeceBrooking/ReeceBrooking.github.io/README.md

 <h3>K-Nearest Neighbours</h3>
 <p>
     KNN classification was applied to the processed dataset.
-K-Nearest Neighbours (KNN) KNN is a supervised learning algorithm used for classification and regression.
+K-Nearest Neighbours (KNN) is a supervised learning algorithm used for classification and regression.
 It operates on the principle that data points with similar features are likely to belong to the same category.
 Given a new data point, the algorithm:
 </p>
 <ul>
     <li>